Admissions Clearance Committee Information

 7. The individual has not completed court-ordered programs and/or counseling

-4. No Recommendation.
-If the applicant does not submit all required information, the file will not be reviewed and the application will be considered incomplete.
+4. No recommendation.
+If the applicant does not submit all required information, the file will not be reviewed, and the application will be considered incomplete.

 Communication of final decision